payara/cloud-deploy/README.md

 - `app_name`: **Required**.
 The name of the app to deploy (e.g., your-app).
 - `artifact_location`: **Required**.
 The path to the .war file to deploy (e.g., ./target/my-app.war).

-## Outputs

-`deployment-status`
-The status of the deployment, indicating whether it was successful or failed.

 ## Example Usage

 ```yaml